Memorials are created and displayed for a lot of reasons. They represent something notable that future generations need not forget.

 I have no reason to tear down Andrew Jackson's statue.
 To the contrary, it reminds me of how much of a mean bastard he really was and that bad public policy should not be repeated.

 The corporate name "Aerofeather Aviation Inc" was created by me to honor the memory of my Cherokee ancestor Sarah.
 While she managed to survive a 900 mile forced march from western North Carolina to Oklahoma she would not live long enough or perhaps even imagine how her beautiful family would later thrive and prosper.
 Perhaps from God's heaven, yes.

 In May 2020 I flew the Piper-201 alone on a business route over eastern Oklahoma (Wilburton) in the area where Sarah was put on a reservation.
 I thought of her presence.
-In her time if she could have looked up and saw me then I think she might have felt that despite her immense suffering by state-sponsored genocide that she might think things turned out ok after all for her subsequent decendants.
+In her time if she could have looked up and saw me then I think she might have felt that despite her immense suffering by state-sponsored forced relocation and the resulting genocide that she might think things turned out ok after all for her subsequent decendants.

-My son Tom flies the CRJ-200, 700 and 900 series over the same area on occasion.
-Perhaps the shadow of his contrails provide a small temporary shade to her unmarked grave on a hot Oklahoma day.
+My son Tom flies the CRJ-200, -700, -900 and the ERJ-175 series passenger jets over the same area on occasion.
+Perhaps the shadow of his contrails provide a small temporary shade to her unmarked and largely forgotten grave on a hot Oklahoma day.